Can You Bring a Lighter On A Plane 2023? The TSA Rules

-Whether you are a smoker or just need to take a lighter on your carry-on for camping or outdoor activities, it’s important to know the regulations and restrictions for taking lighters on planes.
+Whether you need to take a lighter on your suitcase for outdoor activities or for any other reason, it’s important to know the regulations and restrictions for taking lighters on planes.

-Here is a quick answer: cigarette and disposable or Zippo type lighters are permitted on planes in carry-on and checked baggage.
+The short answer is yes cigarette and disposable or Zippo type lighters are permitted on planes in carry-on and checked baggage.

 Let’s dive right in.